 The Ontario Support Network (OSN) is an exciting new project that builds deeper partnerships between We Matter and a select number of Northern Ontario communities, and deeper relationships between youth and their supports across communities.
 The OSN mentors Youth Ambassadors and Community Guides to bring conversations of hardship, hope and healing into schools and communities by creating Indigenous-youth led mental health and life promotion initiatives focused on culture, community/on-the-land engagement, and peer-to-peer support.

-Over the course of a year, 5 OSN Community Teams (Youth Ambassadors and Community Guides) engage in regular relationship-building and project planning with each other as well as the We Matter Team, in order to create and implement their youth-led projects in their own schools or communities.
-Community Teams attend a regional #HopeForum, participate in monthly Virtual Sharing Circles, and support each other in implementing their activities.
-Each Community Team has access to $2500 to put towards their project or initiative over the Winter and Spring.
+Over the course of a year, 5 OSN Community Teams (Youth Ambassadors and Community Guides) engaged in regular relationship-building and project planning with each other as well as the We Matter Team, in order to create and implement their youth-led projects in their own schools or communities.
+Community Teams attended a regional #HopeForum, participated in monthly Virtual Sharing Circles, and supported each other in implementing their activities.
+Each Community Team received up to $2500 to put towards their project or initiative over the Winter and Spring.

 Meet the 2018/2019 OSN Community Teams and learn about their projects!

 Eabametoong started their project in the beginning of January with a Youth Night full of fun games and social activities, followed by a day on the land with shelter building.They will be hosting one youth night, and one traditional based activity per month!

 Kashechewan has been doing some awesome planning in their community, and launched their project in December with a movie night at the school.
 We can’t wait to see what they have planned next!

 My name is Natasha Broadent.
 I am 15 years old and I live in Manitou Rapids.